Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-5/lesson-5.md

 So here, you have a `/common` folder that houses several common or global files that will be shared across the app.
 Then, you have a `/feed` folder that houses everything related to the feed feature.
 Similarly, you have a `/profile` folder that deals with everything to do with a user’s profile.

 This is quite a neat approach and makes for easy maintenance and finding of files.
-You’ll notice a mixture of file types in there, including CSS files, `.js` functions, an API caller and the main `index.js` entry points for that route or feature.
+You notice a mixture of file types in there, including CSS files, `.js` functions, an API caller and the main `index.js` entry points for that route or feature.

 This approach will be most helpful on larger, more complex projects but possibly overkill for smaller apps and sites.